 Responsibilities: The Contractor/CM is responsible for providing UNC Charlotte closeout documents.
-Closeout documents should be provided within 60 days of project acceptance, unless required earlier by the contract.
-Data associated with BIM/VDC for new projects or renovations will be included in the closeout documents.
+All closeout documents should be provided within 60 days of project acceptance, unless required earlier by the contract.

 6.8 Level of Development (LoD)

 UNC Charlotte intends to make final deliverable building information models available for integration into a Lifecycle Management solution.
 To meet that objective, it is important that UNC Charlotte's model is delivered following a LoD specified by the Universities BIM/VDC Manager in an approved MDS.